Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Existence of bump functions: brief discussion

 \end{thm}

-\begin{proof} Since $ C^k $ Finsler manifold $ M $ in the sense of Palais, for any $ K > 1 $, $ M $ is $ C^1 $ Finsler $ K $-weak-uniform manifold in sense of \cite{JS11}.
-Now one can apply \cite[Theorem 3.4]{JS11}, although the setting in our theorem is a little more general, i.e., in that theorem, $ M $ is modeled on a Banach space $ X $ admitting $ C_1 $-uniform property ($ *^k $).
-See also \autoref{app:general} for a sketch proof. \end{proof}
+\begin{proof} Since $ M $ is a $ C^k $ Finsler manifold in the sense of Palais, for any $ K > 1 $, $ M $ is a $ C^1 $ Finsler $ K $-weak-uniform manifold in the sense of \cite{JS11}.
+One can then apply \cite[Theorem 3.4]{JS11}, although our theorem setting is slightly more general: in that theorem, $ M $ is modeled on a Banach space $ X $ admitting the $ C_1 $-uniform property ($ *^k $).
+See also \autoref{app:general} for a sketch of the proof. \end{proof}